In Southampton our 130 volunteers are committed to the following initiatives:-

 In Southampton Street Pastors we are committed to targeted prayer.
 Our simple philosophy is that we do not deploy Street Pastors, in any capacity, unless they are backed up by dedicated prayer from our Prayer Pastors who are contactable in real time.

-We have been in existence for ten and a half years.
-In that time Southampton Street Pastors has provided 54,000 hours of volunteering.
+We have been in existence since March 2009.
+In that time Southampton Street Pastors has provided 60,000 hours of volunteering.
 We look after many hundreds of very vulnerable people and, as a visible representation of the Church, we are also asked about our faith and to pray for people.

 We have now been sending out Community patrols in the Millbrook / Lordshill areas for the last few years.
 These have been very well received by the local residents and our partners.
 The patrols are usually deployed between 6:15 pm to 10 pm.